ergoplatform/ergodocs/docs/dev/protocol/transaction.md

 d2b9b6536287b242f436436ce5a1e4a117d7b4843a13ce3abe3168bff99924a1
 ```

-was used as both an input and a data-input in [this transaction]().
+was used as both an input and a data input in [this transaction]().

 While the use of data-inputs may not be immediately apparent, they play a major role in making Ergo more friendly to DeFi applications where we want to refer to a box without needing (or having the ability) to spend it, such as in decentralized order-books (DEX).